-Now that schools are closed and extracurricular activities have been cancelled, parents are looking for ways to make sure their kids get the CDC-recommended hour of daily activity.
+Now that school is out and summer is in full swing, plenty of parents are looking for ways to make sure their kids get the CDC-recommended hour of daily activity.
 While you may be able to get the kids outdoors to play in your yard or ride bikes in your driveway, you may want to find indoor activities, too.
 Keep scrolling to get some great ideas on indoor exercise to beat the heat.